ajstensland/slyther/README.md

 Do not trust this program with anything remotely important.
 No personal information, no credit cards, no SSNs.
 I am not responsible for damages incurred by the improper usage of slyther or slyther-server.

-#### *Call for Comments*
-If you notice that I'm making a severe mistake with the security of this program, please let me know.
+**If you notice that I'm making a severe mistake** with the security of this program, **please let me know**.
 This has been purely a learning experience for me, and if you can provide more lessons for me to learn about this topic, please let me know!

-## Usage
-Some details about usage here, preferably with screenshots at some point.

 ## Protocol
 Given that Alice (A) wants to send Bob (B) a message through slyther, three steps take place.
 Slyther uses a mixture of RSA with OAEP and AES-128-EAX to encrypt messages, and SHA512 hashes (with RSA) for digital signatures.